 Step 2- Establish your skills, values and interests.
 Look back at successful jobs, projects, volunteer work and roles to identify specific skills and activities you are good in.
 Determine whether your core skills and values are relevant in the career you are currently in.
 You can make use of numerous online resources and tools to help you find career alternatives.

 Step 3- Think about alternatives.
 Brainstorm ideas for alternative careers by doing research.
 It’s easy to go online to find out how to become a fashion designer, a nurse, or you can learn how to become a CSI here.
 It’s also good to talk about your core skills and values with family, friends and close associates.
 You may find yourself most suitable for starting up your own business.

 Step 4- Evaluate the available options.
 Do a preliminary comparison of various fields in order to narrow down your search to a few career options for further research.
 The internet can come in really handy when it comes to getting information on various careers and jobs that may interest you.
 If you’re the kind of person who loves coding and got a lot of bills to pay, you might find the job description and salary for a software engineer appealing

 Step 5- Get personal.
-Get as much information as possible on the careers you have shortlisted and also try to find personal contacts who can shed more light through information interviews.
-A good place to get contacts for information interviews is your former school’s alumni network.
+Get as much information as possible on the careers you have shortlisted and also try to find personal contacts who can shed more light through informational interviews.
+A good place to get contacts for informational interviews is your former school’s alumni network.
 LinkedIn is also a great platform to get contacts of professionals in various fields of specialization.